cosmos/cosmos-sdk/docs/architecture/adr-050-sign-mode-textual.md

 ### Positive

-- Human-friendly way of signing on hardware devices.
+- Human-friendly way of signing in hardware devices.
 - Once SIGN_MODE_TEXTUAL is shipped, SIGN_MODE_LEGACY_AMINO_JSON can be deprecated and removed.
 On the longer term, once the ecosystem has totally migrated, Amino can be totally removed.

 ### Negative